 Knowing the ratios that the credit committee will want to test, why they want to test them and where covenants are likely to be set is a key output to define upfront.

-Calculation logic in the model should work towards producing a comprehensive set of metrics both for debt and equity investors.
+Calculation logic in the financial models should work towards producing a comprehensive set of metrics both for debt and equity investors.
 And a good model will recognise the link between output metrics and a model’s scenario manager.
 For example, equity investors tend to take a sunnier view of things than debt investors – when considering net present values or internal rates of return of equity cash flows, they will be happy to look at base case and more optimistic scenarios.

 Debt investors – keen to put in place contractual obligations designed to give them an early seat at the table when things go wrong – will be focused on worst case scenarios.
 Credit committees will set covenants at a level where even in the worst case scenario the covenant is not triggered.
 That will have a knock-on effect when it comes to equity returns.